K-rishav/Same-Day-Delivery/README.md

 In order to successfully complete this demo you need to install few tools before getting started.

 - If you don't have a Confluent Cloud account, sign up for a free trial [here](https://www.confluent.io/confluent-cloud/tryfree).
-- Install Confluent Cloud CLI by following the instructions [here](https://docs.confluent.io/confluent-cli/current/install.html).
+- Install terraform by following the instructions [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
-- An Azure Account with permissions to create resources, sign up for an account [here](https://azure.microsoft.com/).

 ## Prerequisites